SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-01-ukraine-russia.md

 1. I'm in no way an expert on eastern Europe's politics, economies, or histories.
 There's no particular reason to trust my own feelings, and thus _really_ no reason for you to listen to me.
+At least not on this subject.
 2. It's just such a subject of _despair_ for me.
 There are so many possibilities for a better world, and yet we keep shooting ourselves in the foot.
-And each other's feet, just to be thorough.
+(And each other's feet, just to be thorough.)
 The rise of right-wing fascism should be a shame to humanity.
 I wouldn't want to write a post that infected you with my despair.
-No vaccinations for that!
+There are no vaccinations for that!

 <iframe width="400" height="224" src="https://www.youtube.com/embed/qTmUx1tGZUk" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 In the meantime, I'm trying to take advice from professionals, such as the